vinnymeller/github-pr-diff-breakdown/README.md

 ## Install

+**[Install from the Chrome Web Store](https://chromewebstore.google.com/detail/pr-diff-breakdown-for-git/bcgfkeihiamaknmidcmjlelhcadbbgjd)** — then open any pull request.

-Not on the Web Store yet.
-To run it locally:
+To run it from source instead:

 1. `chrome://extensions` → enable **Developer mode**
 2. **Load unpacked** → pick this directory